vigji/mootlib/README.md

 ### Code Style

 This project follows these code style guidelines:
-- Maximum line length of 88 characters (enforced by Black and Ruff)
+- Maximum line length of 88 characters (enforced by Ruff)
 - Double quotes for strings
 - Type hints for all functions
-- Docstrings for complex functions
+- Google-style docstrings for complex functions
 - Automatic import sorting with Ruff
 - Strict linting rules enforced by Ruff
+- Pathlib preferred over os.path for file operations
+- Loops preferred over repeated operations
+- Classes used sparingly and only for complex data structures

 ## License